 If you're coming a distance straight from work to a match, they do meals, which look a

 bit special and come in just under £10 a head; they're doing a lunchtime promotion of two for a tenner if you're ever there earlier in the day, maybe figuring out exactly where the pub is.
-This lunchtime option I've tried and it's very good.
 For real ale fans, regular beer's and there's an ever changing choice of three or four other brews.
 Staff have proved very welcoming.